Characterization of graphs without even $F$-orientations: Introduction

 The Pfaffian property which holds for odd $F$--orientations does not hold for even $F$--orientations.
-Indeed, the Wagner graph $W$ (cf. Section \ref{evenandpaffian}) is Pfaffian, so there is an odd orientation for each $1$--factor.
+Indeed, the Wagner graph $W$ is Pfaffian, so there is an odd orientation for each $1$--factor.
 On the other hand, it has an even $F_1$--orientation and no even $F_2$--orientation where $F_1$ and $F_2$ are chosen $1$--factors of $W$ (cf. Lemma \ref{claim2.6}).
-However, we explore some relationship between Pfaffian graphs and even orientations that will be briefly discussed in Section \ref{evenandpaffian} (see \cite{ALS2} for a detailed discussion).

-Since little is known about even $F$--orientations, the purpose of this paper is to achieve results helpful in this context.
-In particular, we examine the structure of $1$--extendible graphs $G$ which have no even $F$--orientation where $F$ is a fixed $1$--factor of $G$ (cf. Theorem \ref{theorem3.5MAIN}(i)).
-In the case of cubic graphs we give a characterization (cf. Theorem \ref{theorem3.5MAIN}(ii)).
-In a companion paper \cite{ALS3}, we complete this characterization in the case of regular graphs, graphs of connectivity at least four and of $k$--regular graphs for $k\ge3$.
-Since the converse of Theorem \ref{theorem3.5MAIN}(i) is not true for $k(G)=\{2,3\}$, we characterize in \cite{ALS3} those graphs for which it is not true.
+Since little is known about even $F$--orientations, the purpose of this paper is to achieve helpful results in this context.
+In particular, we examine the structure of $1$--extendible graphs $G$ which have no even $F$--orientation for a fixed $1$--factor $F$ of $G$ (cf. Theorem \ref{theorem3.5MAIN}).
+In the case of graphs of connectivity at least four and of $k$--regular graphs for $k \geq 3$ we give a characterization in (cf. Theorem \ref{Thm2.4}.)

-As already mentioned, we will start by pointing out in Section \ref{evenandpaffian} the relationship between our results on even orientations and Pfaffian graphs (cf. Theorem \ref{badnonpfaffian}).